NSO-developer/nso-gitbook/cisco-iosxr_gnmi/README.md

   ```
   path <string> - Specify the path to be used for the gNMI GET operation.
-  								This can also be a EOS CLI command in case the optional origin argument is set to 'cli'
+  								This can also be a IOSXR CLI command in case the optional origin argument is set to 'cli'
   ```

   ##### Optional arguments

   ```
   origin <string> - Specify the gNMI origin to be used for the GET operation.

   Cisco IOSXR supports the following predefined origins:
    - cisco_cli    : Used for tunneling CLI commands through gNMI
    - cisco_native : Used for accessing the IOSXR native data models
    - openconfig   : Used for accessing the openconfig datamodels

   An empty origin is regarded as 'openconfig' by IOSXR.

   encoding <string> - Specify the gNMI encoding to be used.
 The following predefined encodings are supported by IOSXR: JSON_IETF, JSON, ASCII
   ```

   ##### Example

   ```
-  admin@ncs# devices device nokia-srlinux-1 live-status exec any get encoding JSON_IETF path /srl_nokia-system:system/srl_nokia-system-name:name
+  admin@ncs# devices device dev-1 live-status exec any get encoding JSON_IETF path /openconfig-interfaces:interfaces/interface
   response {
-      "srl_nokia-system:system":{
-          "srl_nokia-system-name:name":{
-              "host-name":"nokia-srlinux-1"
+      "interfaces":{
+          "interface":[{
+              "name":"GigabitEthernet0/0/0/0",
+              "openconfig-if-tunnel:tunnel":{
+                  "ipv6":{
+                      "router-advertisement":{
+                          "state":{
+                              "other-config":false,
+                              "managed":false,
+                              "mode":"ALL",
+                              "enable":true
+                          },
+                          "config":{
+                              "other-config":false,
+                              "managed":false,
+                              "mode":"ALL",
+                              "enable":true
                           }
                       }
                   }
+              },
+  ...
+  ...
   ```